AraminaLiu/Comp-543-A5/README.md

 4 Important Considerations

 Some notes regarding training and implementation.
-As you implement and evaluate your gradient descent algorithm, here are a few things to keep in mind.
+As you implement and evaluate your gradient descent algorithm, here are a few things to keep in mind.

 1. To get good accuracy, you will need to center and normalize your data.
 That is, transform your data so that the mean of each dimension is zero, and the standard deviation is one.
 That is, subtract the mean